MVerbakel/MVerbakel.github.io/_posts/2024-12-01-ab-testing.md

 ### Motivation

-It's very hard to guess which changes will be successful, and the successes are usually small incremental gains.
+It's hard to guess which changes will be successful, and the successes are usually small incremental gains.
 By reducing the overhead, tech companies have made it possible for almost anybody to test an idea.
-Every now and then, someone gets very lucky and a small change has a massive effect.
-For example, at Bing, adding some of the description to the headline of an ad, turned out to generate a $100M a year return.
-Similarly, despite a VP being dead against it, personalised recommendations based on a user's cart turned out to be very profitable for Amazon.
-They were also able to further improve on the original 'people who bought X bought Y', by generalising it to 'people who viewed X bought Y', and later 'people who searched X, bought Y'.
+Every now and then, someone gets lucky and a small change has a massive effect.
+At Bing, adding some of the description to the headline of an ad turned out to generate a $100M/year.
+Similarly, despite a VP being against it, personalised recommendations based on a user's cart turned out to be very profitable for Amazon.
+They were then able to improve on the original 'people who bought X bought Y', by generalising it to 'people who viewed X bought Y', and later 'people who searched X, bought Y'.
 Another area that's been shown again and again to have a positive effect on many metrics is performance improvements (e.g. speeding up page load can increase sales).

 However, don't get too excited, you shouldn't expect a large number of your experiments to succeed like this.
 It can also go the other way, for example Bing expected integrating with social networks would have a strong positive effect.
 After two years of experimenting and not seeing value, it was abandoned.

 ### Why do we need randomised experiments?

-Imagine we launched a new feature and observed users who interacted with the feature.
-Maybe we see that users who interact with the feature are 50% less likely to churn than those who didn't.
+Imagine we launched a new feature and observed users who interacted with it.
+Maybe those users are 50% less likely to churn than those who didn't interact.
 Does that mean our feature causes less churn?
-We don't know from this analysis because the users self selected into the the treatment, and are not necessarily similar to those who didn't.
+We can't say anything about the effect of the treatment on churn.
+The users self selected into the the treatment, and therefore are unlikely to otherwise be comparable to those who didn't.
 Perhaps heavy users are more likely to interact with the feature, and thus they naturally have a lower churn rate (regardless of whether the feature is there or not).
-We can't say anything about the effect of the treatment on churn.

-In it's simplest form, an experiment involves randomly splitting users into two groups: one sees no change from normal (control), and the other sees some new feature or change (variant).
+In it's simplest form, an experiment solves this by randomly splitting users into two groups: one sees no change from normal (control), and the other sees some new feature or change (variant).
 User interactions in both groups are monitored and logged (instrumented).
 Then at the end of the experiment, we use this data to assess the differences between the two groups on various metrics.
-By randomising which users are exposed to the feature in an experiment, we know that the only difference between the two groups is due to the change (plus some random variation).
+By randomising which users are exposed, we know that the only difference between the two groups is due to the change (plus some random variation).
 This is why experiments are the gold standard for establishing causality, and sit near the top of the [hierarchy of evidence](https://en.wikipedia.org/wiki/Hierarchy_of_evidence).

-When possible, a controlled experiment is often both the easiest, most reliable and sensitive mechanism to evaluate changes.
-We still can't measure the effect of interacting with the feature, only the effect of being exposed, but this is generally enough to guide product development.
-In addition to facilitating learning, experiments can also be great for rolling out features (as they can easily be rolled back if there are issues).
+When possible, a controlled experiment is often the easiest, most reliable and sensitive mechanism to evaluate changes.
+We're measuring the effect of being exposed, but this is generally enough to guide product development.
+Experiments can also be great for rolling out features because they provide an easy way to roll back if there's issues.

 ### Tenets for success

-In chapter 3, three key tenets for success are discussed for organisations that wish to run experiments, paraphrased below:
+Three key tenets for success were discussed in the book for a company to succeed with experimentation:

 - **1) They want to make data-driven decisions and have quantifiable goals.** There is a cost to experimentation and it will slow down progress.
 It's a lot easier to make a plan, execute on it, and declare success.
 However, this doesn't the change true effect.
 To paraphrase [Lukas Vermeer](https://diggintravel.com/travel-digital-products-booking-com-case/), you might run faster blindfolded because you don't see the wall coming, but you're still going to hit the wall.
 It's also necessary that the goals are actually quantifiable (measurable in the short term, sensitive to change, and predictive of longer term goals).
 - **2) They're willing to invest in infrastructure and tests to ensure the results are trustworthy.** In large established companies it's relatively easy to get numbers, but hard to make sure they're trustworthy.
 In other industries, even being able to run experiments reliably may be difficult/illegal/unethical; and,
 - **3) They recognise that they are not good at evaluating the value of ideas.** This is a hard one for some to accept, as team's build features and make changes because they think it will add value.
 However, based on the experience of many companies (including Microsoft, Google, Slack, and Netflix), you should expect 70-90% of your tests to fail to detect any effect.
 The more optimised the product becomes, the harder it gets to move the needle.
 That's why it's important to fail fast, and test for signals first (e.g. before building a complex model for some feature, test the idea with some simple business logic first).

-Depending on the maturity level of the company, these might also develop over time.
+Depending on the maturity level of the company, these might develop over time.
 Chapter 4 of the book has some good advice on the stages of maturity and what to focus on if you're in the earlier stages.

+---
 ## Part 1.
-Pre-experiment: experiment design
+Pre-experiment design

-Though the standard A/B test sounds pretty simple at first, the design stage can be very involved.
-Once I understand the hypothesis and treatment (e.g. what is the mechanism by which we expect to see an effect), below are some of the questions I'm thinking about at this stage:
+Though a standard A/B test is pretty simple, the design stage is important.
+Once you understand the hypothesis and treatment (e.g. what is the mechanism by which we expect to see an effect), below are some of the questions to think about:

 - **What kind of set up do we need?** A/A (to get some data, or test our setup is working), A/B (one variant), A/B/n (multiple variants), or a holdout/blackout design.
 ![Experiment types](/assets/experiment_types.png)